BIOL275-MSUM/eda-tdedvall/README.md

 of Mexico, and Canada.
 On rare occasions, *solidago altissima* has been recorded in areas such as Japan, Africa, and southern parts of Asia.
-Their native habitat includes dry to moist roadsides, thickets, prairies & open woods, making Solidago altissima common in human populated areas.
-Solidago altissima is unique due to its tolerance of landscapes which have had human disturbance.
+Their native habitat includes dry to moist roadsides, thickets, prairies & open woods, making *solidago altissima* common in human populated areas. *Solidago altissima* is unique due to its tolerance of landscapes which have had human disturbance.
 The plant is able to tolerate uneven terrain, and has modest growing demands, which is the reason for their high tolerance of human disturbed landscapes.
-Another unique trait is the plant’s high plasticity to various soil types.
-Solidago altissima is able to grow in moist to dry soils, clay, clay loam, medium loam, sandy loam, sandy, and caliche type soils.
-These unique traits have allowed the plant to most frequently grow widespread in the North American/Canadian region.
+Another unique trait is the plant’s high plasticity to various soil types. *Solidago altissima* is able to grow in moist to dry soils, clay, clay loam, medium loam, sandy loam, sandy, and caliche type soils.
+These unique traits have allowed the species to most frequently grow widespread in the North American/Canadian region.
 As well as, survive rough terrain caused by human disturbance.